 Recommended by Alba

-Probably whenever we are going to Spain, paella or tapas are the first thing that come to our mind BUT Spain has very different climates and cultures, and it often feels like several small countries rolled into one!
+When someone mentions Spanish food, paella or tapas are the first things that usually come to our minds BUT Spain has very different climates and cultures, and it often feels like several small culinary countries rolled into one!

-This variety is reflected in the gastronomy, so you can enjoy from the fresh summer soup ‘Gazpacho’ in the Mediterranean coast, to the traditional ‘pintxos’ in the Basque Country.
-Keep reading to check out the typical dishes and recommended places that you can’t miss before leaving Spain!
+The variety is reflected in the gastronomy, so you can anything from fresh summer soup ‘Gazpacho’ in the Mediterranean coast, to the traditional ‘pintxos’ in the Basque Country.
+Keep reading to check out the traditional dishes and recommended places that you can’t miss before leaving Spain!

 Okay, we are melting 😍 Jardines del real, Madrid 📸 @hamiltonbarkley